kvokka/getting-started/docs/test_requests/pacman.md

 that. to make so think over everything and let me know what questions ya have. feel free to use MCPs provided and use modern tools.

+Use icons from this lib <https://thenounproject.com/browse/icons/term/pac-man-ghost/> for ghosts and pacman.

+Icons should be in the same scale and zoom as the maze in the main level.

+You must ensure that character can move in the maze and shoot.
+Move only inside the maze, not over the walls.

+Ghosts should be able to move in the maze on their own.

 ## Clarifications

   Core Requirements Clarification: